AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/package-manager.md

 >[!NOTE]
 >
->Because packages can not be used to deploy code in AEMaaCS, this validation is unnecessary.
+>Because packages can not be used to deploy code in AEMaaCS, **OSGi Package Imports** validation is unnecessary.

 **What's Checked**